What is Software Metering?

 When was it last used?

-While software inventory tells you what applications are installed on devices, metering reveals whether those installations represent active, productive use or unused shelfware consuming license budget.
+While software inventory tells you what applications are installed on devices, metering reveals whether those installations represent active, productive use or unused shelfware consuming licence budget.

-The fundamental insight: You cannot optimize what you cannot measure.
+The fundamental insight: You cannot optimise what you cannot measure.

-Industry research consistently shows that 20-40% of installed software goes unused in typical enterprise environments.
+Industry research consistently shows that a meaningful share of installed software goes unused in typical enterprise environments — commonly cited in the 20–40% range, though the exact figure depends on estate composition and methodology.
 This unused software, often called "shelfware," represents:

 |---|